The CAPS Minor

 Language Requirements

-All CAPS minors need to complete the equivalent of second-year Chinese, or, if they place beyond the second year, they must complete any single Chinese-language course at a higher level (for advanced students this may be a literature or special-topics class in Chinese).
+All minors need to complete the equivalent of second-year Chinese, or, if they place beyond the second year, they must complete any single Chinese-language course at a higher level (for advanced students this may be a literature or special-topics class in Chinese).

 Off-campus Opportunities